Introduction

 :

-With this data, we can now use the HQS NMR Tool to simulate both spectra and see the differences between these two similar molecules as well as compare with the experimental spectrum.
+With this data, we can now use HQS Spectrum Tools to simulate both spectra and see the differences between these two similar molecules as well as compare with the experimental spectrum.

 Menthol isomers